Get insider access

 Anker Soundcore Life Q30 Wireless

-The Anker Soundcore Life Q30 are the next generation of the Anker Soundcore Life Q20 Wireless and are slightly better than their predecessor.
+The Anker Soundcore Life Q30 Wireless are the next generation of the Anker Soundcore Life Q20 Wireless and are slightly better than their predecessor.
 The Q30 come with a hard case.
-They have a significantly better noise isolation performance and longer-lasting battery life.
+They have an improved noise isolation performance and longer-lasting battery life.
 They're also compatible with the Anker Soundcore app, which allows you to customize their sound profile with a graphic EQ and presets.
-However, the Q20 are more stable and have a better-balanced sound profile out-of-the-box.
+However, the Q20 are more stable and have a better-balanced sound profile out of the box.

 Anker Soundcore Life Q35 Wireless